Pau, Pyrénées-Atlantiques: 20th century

 The first balloon flights took place in Pau in 1844 and the first flights by plane, from 1909, the year in which the Wright brothers transferred to Pau (on the moor of Pont-Long, in commune of Lescar).
 They had originally initiated a first aviation school at Le Mans (Sarthe Department), formed of three student pilots, who they were committed to train in France.
 Pau alone hosted seven global aircraft manufacturers until 1914 and became the world capital of aviation.
 The military aviation school, which trained the flying aces of World War I, then the fighter school of France, settled there.
 French aviators Thénault, Simon, Paul Codos, Georges Bellenger Bellenger, Garros, Nungesser, Guynemer, and the Béarnais aviators Artigau and Mace, among many others, and finally the American aviators Lufbery, Thaw, Chapman, Prince and the McConnell brothers, were among those who flew there.

-Pau hosted the 18th régiment d'infanterie, 1st and 18th Parachute Chasseur Regimen (parachute regiment) who were stationed in the town.
+Pau hosted the 18th régiment d'infanterie, 1st and 18th Parachute Chasseur Regiment (parachute regiment) who were stationed in the town.
 All participated in the various conflicts of the 20th century.
 The 18th RCP was dissolved in 1961, due to having contributed to the putsch of the generals of Algiers.
 It had previously participated in the May 1958 crisis which had ended the Fourth Republic.
 The 1st RCP remained in barracks in 1983 in Idron camp when one of its elements was struck in Beirut by the attack of the Drakkar building, which had 58 victims among its troops.

 During World War II, the Continental Hotel collected many refugees, including Jews hounded by Vichy and the Nazis, even when the soldiers of the Wehrmacht requisitioned two floors of the hotel.